2021 office E/M changes

-The term "noncontributory" may also be appropriate documentation when referring to a patient's family history during an E/M visit, if the family history is not pertinent to the presenting problem.
+There may be circumstances where the term "noncontributory" may be appropriate documentation when referring to a patient's family history during an E/M visit, if the family history is not pertinent to the presenting problem.

 9. How can we determine the difference between modifying factors and associated signs and symptoms?